rfhb/ctrdata/README.md

   calculate = c("f.statusRecruitment", "f.isUniqueTrial"),
   con = db
 )
+# To review trial concepts details, call 'help("ctrdata-trial-concepts")'
 # Querying database (16 fields)...
 # Searching for duplicate trials...
-# - Getting all trial identifiers (may take some time), 381 found in collection
+# - Getting all trial identifiers (may take some time), 322 found in collection
 # - Finding duplicates among registers' and sponsor ids...
-# - 174 EUCTR _id were not preferred EU Member State record for 66 trials
+# - 114 EUCTR _id were not preferred EU Member State record for 66 trials
-# - Keeping 110 / 60 / 0 / 0 / 0 records from CTGOV2 / EUCTR / CTGOV / ISRCTN / CTIS
+# - Keeping 111 / 60 / 0 / 0 / 0 records from CTGOV2 / EUCTR / CTGOV / ISRCTN / CTIS
-# = Returning keys (_id) of 170 records in collection "collection_name"
+# = Returning keys (_id) of 171 records in collection "collection_name"

 # Tabulate the clinical trial information of interest
 with(